vitoorgomes/vitoorgomes/README.md

 ## About me (short version) :man_technologist:

 My name is José Vitor, I'm 27 years old and a brazilian developer.
-I've been developing since early 2018 and I always loved technology.
+I've been serious developing since early 2018 and I always loved technology.

 ---